-This summer, we are asking everyone who spends time in Squamish to Interact Considerately, Play Simply, Explore Responsibly, and Enjoy Patiently.
+This fall and winter season, we are asking everyone who spends time in Squamish to Interact Considerately, Play Simply, Explore Responsibly, and Enjoy Patiently.

 Check Before You Go

-- Visit for everything you need to know about visiting Squamish this summer.
+- Visit for everything you need to know about visiting Squamish this fall and winter.

 - Do your research and plan ahead.